-• w If a meeting is or becomes inquorate no business shall be transacted
+- W. If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - for the meeting shall be adjourned to another meeting.

-- and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of three hours.
+x.
+A meeting shall not exceed a period of three hours.